ItalyPaleAle/hereditas/docs-source/content/_index.md

 ## Why we built Hereditas

-Check out the announcement [**blog post**](https://withblue.ink) to understand more about why we built Hereditas, and how it's better than the alternatives.
+Check out the announcement [**blog post**](https://withblue.ink/2019/03/19/what-happens-to-your-digital-life-after-youre-gone-introducing-hereditas.html?utm_source=web&utm_campaign=hereditas-docs) to understand more about why we built Hereditas and why you need it too.

 ## Design